oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * Translation

-> *The working assumption is that devices need to have a common data
+> * *The working assumption is that devices need to have a common data
-> model with a priori knowledge of data types and actions. ...*
+> model with a priori knowledge of data types and actions.*
->
-> *Another potential approach is to have a minimal amount of information
+> * *Another potential approach is to have a minimal amount of information
-> on the device to allow for a runtime binding to a specific model, ...*
+> on the device to allow for a runtime binding to a specific model,*
->
-> *Moreover, gateways, bridges and other similar devices need to
+> * *Moreover, gateways, bridges and other similar devices need to
 > dynamically translate (or map) one data model to another one.*

 Devices and gateways can use JADN information models that are either known a-priori or bound at runtime.